Generic selectors

 Position Your Feet for Stability

-Your stance is the foundation of safe lifting.
+Safe lifting is based on your position.
 Keep your feet roughly shoulder-width apart, with one foot slightly forward to maintain balance.
 Standing with your feet too close together when moving a load reduces your ability to adjust if the load shifts unexpectedly.

 Use Your Legs, Not Your Back

-The most common manual handling mistake is bending at the waist to pick something up.
+The most widespread error in handling involves bending at the waist in order to pick up an object.
 Instead, bend your knees while keeping your back straight and your head up.
 As you lift, use the strength of your leg muscles to raise the load.
 This approach significantly reduces strain on your spine.

 Hold the Load Close to Your Body

 The further away a load is from your body, the more strain it places on your arms, shoulders, and back.
-Keep the load close, ideally at waist height, and make sure your grip is secure before moving.
+Always hold the load as close as possible, preferably at waist level, and ensure a secure grip before proceeding.

 Avoid Twisting Your Body

-Once you’ve picked up the load, always turn with your feet, not your torso.
+When you have picked up the load, you must always turn on your feet, not your body.
 Twisting while lifting is a significant cause of injury.
 If you need to change direction, stop, pivot your feet, and then continue.

 Know When to Ask for Help

 Understanding your limits is part of safe practice.
-If a load is heavy, bulky, or uneven, always ask for assistance or use a handling aid to ensure your safety.
+In case a load is heavy, bulky or uneven, then seek help or use a handling aid to make sure that you are safe.
 You should also be aware of how to avoid manual handling risks, such as working in confined spaces or lifting while fatigued.

 Infographic showing 7 steps for safe manual handling: plan the lift, position feet, stay close, bend knees, grip firmly, lift with legs, and move carefully.